rizitis/AI-Philosophers/README.md

 # AI Philosophers

-> Make voice debates with 2 llm running in a
-> pure Slackware64 Current system.
-> No API , no clouds, everything local and open source.
+> Conduct AI voice debates using two LLMs running entirely on a Slackware64 Current system.
+No external services, no cloud, no APIs — everything is local, private, and open source.

 ---